cntaylor/ctf/README.md

 A module containing continuous testing functions for optimisation.
 Intended for testing the performance of mathematical optimisation routines.
 Many are taken from http://www.sfu.ca/~ssurjano/optimization.html.

 Each test function is implemented as a class with up to three methods for calculating the *cost*, *gradient* and *Hessian* information of the test functions.
+Additional information such as the global minimum value and position, the functions domain and its cost function are also provided.

 Requires Python 3 and depends on Numpy and MatPlotLib.

-### 1D Function Summary
+### 1D Test Functions

 **Many Local Minima**